Arresting dynamics in hardcore spin models

 The compression protocol then proceeds as follows.
 Starting from a random state at $\Delta = 0$, one alternates $N_{\rm rattle}$ Monte-Carlo sweeps (with one sweep consisting of $N$ Monte-Carlo moves) and an increase of the exclusion angle by $\delta$, where the increment $\delta$ is chosen as large as possible without invalidating the current state.
 Fast compression in this context then means large $\delta / N_{\rm rattle}$.
 The protocol terminates if the increment $\delta$ repeatedly falls below a threshold value.

-On a $L = 40$ square lattice, we ran the LS compression protocol for hardcore spins with different values of $N_{\rm rattle}$ to see whether we could observe jamming dynamics.
-Out of 100 runs, with $N_{\rm rattle} = 100$ we found that all terminated at $\Delta_{\rm max} = \pi$, that is they reached the N\'eel state which is our analog to close packing.
-In contrast, for $N_{\rm rattle} = 1$ all runs terminated at $\Delta_{\rm J} = \pi/2$.
-For $N_{\rm rattle} = 10$, runs fell into two classes, with 16 terminating at $\Delta_{\rm J}$ and the rest at $\Delta_{\rm max}$.
-The jammed states at $\Delta_{\rm J}$ have a finite ordered moment, that increased with $N_{\rm rattle}$ which however is always lower than the equilibrium expectation value \cite{Note1}.
-To illustrate that jamming here is indeed explained by our abovementioned mechanism, we show in \autoref{fig:square} (a) a jammed state at $\Delta_{\rm J}$ for $L=10$ and indicate the frozen vortex cores by dashed black boxes.
+On a $L = 40$ square lattice, we run the LS compression protocol for hardcore spins with different values of $N_{\rm rattle}$ to see whether jamming dynamics is observed.
+Out of 100 runs, with $N_{\rm rattle} = 100$ all runs terminate at $\Delta_{\rm max} = \pi$, that is they reach the N\'eel state which is our analog to close packing.
+In contrast, for $N_{\rm rattle} = 1$ all runs terminate at $\Delta_{\rm J} = \pi/2$.
+For $N_{\rm rattle} = 10$, runs fall into two classes, with 16 terminating at $\Delta_{\rm J}$ and the rest at $\Delta_{\rm max}$.
+The ``jammed'' states at $\Delta_{\rm J}$ have a finite ordered moment, which increases with $N_{\rm rattle}$ but is always lower than the equilibrium expectation value \cite{supplements}.
+To illustrate that the arresting dynamics here is indeed explained by our abovementioned mechanism, we show in \autoref{fig:square} (a) a state at $\Delta_{\rm J}$ for $L=10$ and indicate the frozen vortex cores by dashed black boxes.
 These vortex cores are completely frozen under local dynamics since the constituent spins enclose an angle of exactly $\pi/2$.

-\paragraph{Relaxation dynamics.} To corroborate the picture of defect freezing as the mechanism for jamming in our model, we study relaxation dynamics towards equilibrium close to jamming in more detail.
-Generally speaking, one expects jamming dynamics to appear in conjunction with a diverging relaxation time scale.
+\paragraph{Relaxation dynamics.} To corroborate the picture of defect freezing as the mechanism for the failure of nonadiabatic compression beyond $\Delta_{\rm J}$ in our model, we study relaxation dynamics towards equilibrium close to this point in more detail.
+Generally speaking, one expects such a freezing to appear in conjunction with a diverging relaxation time scale.